 Pull door handle or activate other door opening interface (e.g. push a button) in a manner that would open the door to exit the car in a normal non-hazard situation, while pushing the door open.
-Emergency exit functions may be available but need an additional action to be triggered (e.g. second pull).
+Emergency exit functions are permitted where triggered by an additional action (e.g. second pull).

-For CBDA, all tests shall be performed with the VUT in parking position within 60 seconds (180 seconds from 2025 onwards) after engine and ignition turned off.
+For CBDA, all tests shall be performed with the VUT in parking position within 60 seconds (180 seconds from 2025 onwards) after propulsion system turned off with the driver in unbelted state.